shenberg/roboshaul.com/index.md

 }
 </style>

-The Robo-Shaul project was a competition to clone the voice of Shaul Amsterdamski, presenter of the "Hayot Kis" podcast, **in Hebrew**.
+The Robo-Shaul project was competition aimed at developing the first open **Hebrew** text-to-speech engine that replicates the voice of Shaul Amsterdamski, journalist & co-host of the popular Israeli podcast “Hayot Kis”.
  The competition ran between Feb 22, 2023 to May 1, 2023, and was documented in three episodes, two describing the process leading up to the competition and a final episode with the results.

 The dataset and benchmark TTS system were published at INTERSPEECH 2023 as [SASPEECH: A Hebrew Single Speaker Dataset for Text To Speech and Voice Conversion](https://www.isca-speech.org/archive/interspeech_2023/sharoni23_interspeech.html) with [Erica Cooper](mailto:ecooper@cs.columbia.edu)